h5gs/NativeScript-Sample-Friends/README.md

 - Telerik Backend Services JavaScript SDK - used to work with Telerik Backend Services.
 - Custom Analytics plugin in Telerik AppBuilder.

-## Requirements

-The following is a list of requirements for the sample app:

-- **Active Telerik Platform account**
-To use this sample app you must have an active Telerik Platform account.
-Depending on your license you may not be able to use all features of the app.
-For more information on what is included in the different editions, please check out the pricing page for the respective product.
-All features included in the sample app will work in the free trial period.
-Go to [http://platform.telerik.com](http://platform.telerik.com) for more info.

-- **Telerik AppBuilder**
-Telerik AppBuilder In-Browser Client, Windows Client or Visual Studio Extension.

 ## Configuring the sample app
 The Friends sample app comes fully functional, but to see it in action you must link it to your own Telerik Platform account.